 With Internet Explorer this used to be pretty simple.
-On any given page, you can simply right-click with your mouse in the page, select “Create shortcut” from the menu and voilà, your desktop shortcut to that page was ready.
+On any given page, you can simply right-click with your mouse anywhere on an empty spot in the page (so not on an image or so), select “Create shortcut” from the menu and voilà, your desktop shortcut to that page is ready.

 Now, with Microsoft Edge, if you right-click on a page, all you get is “Select all, Inspect element and View Source”, which is not going to be very helpful in creating your Microsoft Edge desktop shortcut.